Sheboygan County Revolving Loan Fund

 - Clearance, demolition, or the removal of structures or the rehabilitation of buildings and other such improvements.

-- Working capital (Justifiable use of dollars & only a percentage of entire project).
+- Working capital (Justifiable use of dollars & only a percentage of the entire project).

 - Historical or significant rehabilitation to a commercial, mixed-use, industrial or retail structure